-I know this for sure: without a television I generally go to bed earlier and sleep better.
+I know this for sure: without a television, I generally go to bed earlier and sleep better.
 It may not affect my habits every single night, but access to a television increases the chance I find myself channel surfing at midnight.
-My brain seems less restless and more calm if I can avoid television (and the computer) for at least an hour or two before bed.
+My brain seems less restless and calmer if I can avoid television (and the computer) for at least an hour or two before bed.

-One of the greatest benefits of not having a television has come in the form of deeper and more meaningful conversation with both Courtney and Milligan.
+One of the greatest benefits of not having a television has come in the form of deeper and more meaningful conversations with both Courtney and Milligan.